 These eviction notices do not give tenants the opportunity to remedy the situation.
 They are used in extenuating circumstances, such as a tenant performing illegal activity in the property or by threatening other tenants.
 The specifics for unconditional quit notices vary from state to state.

 If a tenant is living on a month-to-month basis, a landlord must issue a formal notice of the termination of the lease.
-Unlike the previous eviction notices, month-to-month termination is merely a landlord choosing not to extend the lease and does not legal cause.
+Unlike the previous eviction notices, month-to-month termination is merely a landlord choosing not to extend the lease and does not have legal cause.
 Tenants are entitled to at least 30 days before they are evicted to find alternative lodging.

 Fixed Term Termination